Kiley May

-Kiley May (born 1986/1987) is a Mohawk and Cayuga storyteller, actor, screenwriter, filmmaker, and two-spirit activist in Toronto.
+Kyle May (born 1986/1987) is a Mohawk and Cayuga storyteller, actor, screenwriter, filmmaker, and two-spirit activist in Toronto.

-Life
+Early life and career

 As a child, May lived at Six Nations of the Grand River, an Indian reserve in Ontario.
-Her mother is Mohawk and her father is Cayuga, and she belongs to the Turtle Clan.
+Her (Note: May uses she/her and they/them pronouns.
+This article uses feminine pronouns for consistency.) mother is Mohawk and her father is Cayuga, and she belongs to the Turtle Clan.

-She (Note: May uses she/her and they/them pronouns.
-This article uses feminine pronouns for consistency.) was assigned male at birth, but was feminine as a child.
-She experienced discrimination as a result of transphobia and homophobia.
+She was assigned male at birth, but was feminine as a child.
+She experienced discrimination as a result of transphobia and homophobia, but had been protected by her family from their community's bigotry.

-In 2007, May left the reserve and moved to Toronto, where she attended journalism school at Ryerson University.
-While in school, she discovered a love for creative writing, but after graduating she did not write for several years.
-May initially identified as genderqueer and gender non-conforming, and eventually started to use she pronouns; as of June 2017, at age 30, she was using both she/her and they/them pronouns.
+In 2007, May left the reserve and moved to Toronto, where she attended photojournalism at Ryerson University.
+While in school, she discovered the love for creative writing and storytelling, but after graduating she did not write for several years.
+She recently started writing for outlets like Vice and HuffPost.

 In 2017, May was the Youth Ambassador for Pride Toronto.
-She was additionally crowdfunding to pay for travel to Montreal for genital surgery.
+She also works to create spaces for two-spirited people in Indigenous longhouses.
+She was additionally crowdfunding to pay for travel to Montreal for gender-affirming surgery.

 In 2020, May was a winner of the Magee TV Diverse Screenwriters Award from the Toronto Screenwriting Conference.
+She also had her short film, Disclosure, premiered at the ImagineNATIVE Film and Media Arts Festival on October that same year and released in 2021.

+Personal life

+May initially identified as genderqueer and gender non-conforming, and eventually started to use she/her pronouns.
+At the age 30, she was using both she/her and they/them pronouns, and has since identifies as two-spirit, as well as being queer and transgender.

+She described herself as having a "kaleidoscope identity" after her experience in transitioning and finding herself, claiming that someone's gender identity and sexuality always changes like the colors inside of a kaleidoscope.